abbott567/blog/src/views/posts/making-microservices-accessible/post.md

 This provides 3 levels of context for screen reader users.
 You know what the page relates to, what service you're currently on, and that it's part of GOV.UK.

-Now, imagine there's a '*seamless redirect*', the title is now:
+Now, imagine there's a *'seamless redirect'*, the title is now:
 `What is your address? - Verify your identity`

 To a blind user, the entire context of the service is gone.
 They will likely have questions: